Fixed-price contract: Examples

+Aerospace manufacturing

-A400M
+A400M transport aircraft

 Airbus's German chief executive Tom Enders indicated that the fixed-price contract for the A400M transport aircraft was a disaster based on naivety, excessive enthusiasm and arrogance, stating, "If you had offered it to an American defence contractor like Northrop, they would have run a mile from it".
 He stated that unless the contract was renegotiated, the project must be abandoned.

 A-12 Avenger II

 The U.S. A-12 Avenger II aircraft development contract was a fixed-price incentive contract, not a fixed-price contract, with a target price of $4.38 billion and ceiling price of $4.84 billion.
 It was for a unique, stealthy, flying wing design.
 On 7 January 1991, the Secretary of Defense canceled the program.
 It was the largest contract termination in United States Department of Defense history.
 Rather than saving costs, the new type of aircraft was projected to consume 70 percent of the U.S. Navy's aircraft budget within three years.